The Intro and the Outro: Controversies

 The "sessions gorilla" portion of the recording originally ran "And now just arriving, Quintin Hogg on pig grunt".
 Hogg was a British politician at the time.
-He learned of the piece prior to its release and objected to his name being used in such a context, namely the pun on his last name as "hog" (with one "g") is also another term for a pig.
+He learnt of the piece prior to its release and objected to his name being used in such a context, namely the pun on his last name as "hog" (with one "g") is also another term for a pig.
 He managed to get Stanshall back into the studio to record the line about the sessions gorilla that is heard on the final recording.
 It is not known if any copies of the original version still exist.
 Controversy also grew out of the juxtaposition of The Princess Anne with Hitler.

 Cultural references

 Vivian Stanshall is also known for appearing as the “Master of Ceremonies” on Mike Oldfield’s original recording of Tubular Bells, a role which involved introducing the instruments featured in the recording, most of which were played by Oldfield.

 An excerpt of the song, with an adapted commentary sounding like Stanshall (actually performed by Bob Monkhouse), was used in a 1988 television advertisement, made at Passion Pictures and animated by Chuck Gammage, for the Cadbury Creme Egg.